bioinformatic-seragnoli/CloEvoScore/README.md

 ---

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [GPLv3](LICENSE).

 ---